 The establishment of the Harwell TCCON observatory and its automation has been thoroughly described and its performance characterized, against the requirements agreed by the network, from instrumental parameters to data product quality metrics.
-The in-house solar tracker system developed for the observatory was found to maintain the pointing accuracy very well.
-The particular firmware of the Fourier Transform Spectrometer used was found to suffer from a timing zero-path difference
+The ad-hoc solar tracker system developed for the observatory was found to maintain the pointing accuracy very well.
+The particular firmware of the Fourier Transform Spectrometer used was found to suffer from a timing zero-path difference inconsistency.

-370 inconsistency.
 This has been corrected within the processing flow.
 Despite being free of non-linearity, the non-linearity 'dip' indicator was found to be affected by low frequency electrical pick-up noise (< 150Hz) producing artefactual non-linearity flagging.

-The observatory has now produced a dataset spanning four years for averaged-column DMF of $CO_2$ , $CH_4$ , $CO N_2O$ , $H_2O$ , HDO, and HF, which have has been confirmed of required quality through the TCCON independent quality control process.

-375 The CO2 seasonal cycle was characterized to be consistent with expectation for a northern mid-latitude location.
-CO spikes originating from plume transport from the Canadian forest fires were observed both in summer 2023 and 2024.
+The observatory has now produced a dataset spanning four years for averaged-column dry VMR of CO2, CH4, CO N2O, H2O, HDO, and HF, which have has been confirmed of required quality through the TCCON independent quality control process.
+The CO2 seasonal cycle was characterized to be consistent with expectation for a northern mid-latitude location.
+CO spikes originating from plume transport from the Canadian forest fires we observed both in summer 2023 and 2024.